 HTTPS).
 If you do not yet have access to an ECS environment, you have two options:

 To install the service broker, you must configure the broker application to connect to the ECS management API.
-If desired, you may also customize the services and plans offered in the Pivotal Platform marketplace with additional pages in the Tile interface.
+If desired, you may also customize the services and plans offered in the VMware Tanzu marketplace with additional pages in the Tile interface.